SteveyCoops/ProteanCMS/README.md

 .Net / XSLT based Content Management System, with Ecommerce and membership facilities.

 ## Project Description
 Protean CMS is an extremely robust and flexible platform.
-Every aspect can be themed using XSLT, with a large range of content types, modules available 'out-of-the-box', as well as many high quality themes ready to go.
+Every aspect can be themed using XSLT, with a wide range of content types, modules available 'out-of-the-box', as well as many high quality themes ready to go.
 New modules can be easily created using XForms, XSLT and .Net assemblies.

 The CMS contains full Ecommerce and user membership functionality.